 The managers of this fund look for high quality companies with a good culture and a competitive position in their industry.
 They then hold on to them for the long term.
 They tend to keep the portfolio quite concentrated which increases risk.

 The fund performed better than the broader US stock market over the past year.
 We put this down to the managers’ ability to select companies with bright futures ahead of them.
-Companies in the consumer services and healthcare sectors performed best.
+The managers invest more in growth companies and these have been the strongest contributors to performance.

-The current managers have only run this fund for a short time.
-We'd prefer to see how they get on over the long term before considering the fund for the Wealth 150.
+The current managers have only run this fund since April 2014.
+We'd prefer to see how they get on over the long term before considering the fund for the Wealth 50.

 The manager focuses on three types of company: those whose prospects have been overlooked by others; those that generate consistent earnings; and those that are changing for the better.

 This fund invests in a lot of companies in the industrial and financial sectors.
-But our analysis shows the manager failed to select companies with strong enough prospects in these areas over the past year.
+But our analysis shows these haven’t been great areas to be invested in over the past year.
 This dragged on performance.

 The manager’s long-term track record is strong but there's been some long periods of underperformance.
 We currently prefer other managers in this sector.